-Now the doctrine of merit in man of eternal life is devilish and wicked; which will necessarily infer that the doctrine which introduceth this, and which propoundeth this as its chief motive and inducement, is devilish and wicked too.
+Now the Doctrine of Merit in man of eternal life, is devilish and wicked; which will necessarily infer that the Doctrine which introduceth this, and which propoundeth this as its chief motive and inducement, is devilish and wicked too.

-That the doctrine of merit in man of eternal life, is devilish and wicked, I shall show in three propositions:-

-- 1. It is devilish and wicked to assert, that any really good works which God hath commanded are meritorious of eternal life. - 2.
-It is much more devilish and wicked to say, that works of supererogation, such as the Papists make this celibate vow to be, are thus meritorious. - 3.
-It is most of all devilish and wicked to assert the celibate vow (which really is, especially to some, a great sin) to be thus meritorious.
+That the Doctrine of Merit in man of eternal life, is devilish and wicked, I shall shew in three Propositions.
+1. It is devilish and wicked to affert that any really good works which God hath commanded, are meritorious of eternal life.
+2. It is much more devilish and wicked to say, that works of supererogation, such as the Papists make this Celibate Vow to be, are thus meritorious.
+3. It is most of all devilish and wicked to affert the Celibate Vow (which really is, especially to some, a great sin) to be thus meritorious.

-PROPOSITION 1.
-It is devilish and wicked to assert, that any really good works which God commandeth are meritorious of eternal life; because,

-1. This leadeth back unto the covenant of works.
+1. It is devilish and wicked to affert that any really good works which God commandeth are meritorious of eternal life; because, 1.
+This leadeth leadeth back unto the Covenant of Works.
+2. This proceedeth from ignorance.
+3. This leadeth unto pride and boafting.
+4. This casteth a disparagement upon the Merits of the Lord Jesus Christ.